International Oil and Gas University: Сampus

 The building was built in the southern part of Ashgabat, where a new business and cultural center of the capital of Turkmenistan.
 17-storey office building was built by Turkish company «Renaissance».
 The project started in 2010.
-The opening ceremony of the buildings took place September 1, 2012 with the participation of President of Turkmenistan Gurbanguly Berdimuhamedov.
+The opening ceremony of the buildings took place September 1, 2012 with the participation of President of Turkmenistan Gurbanguly Berdimuhamedow.

 The building is symbolically resembles an oil rig.
 The complex of buildings of the University covers an area of 30 hectares, consists of a main 18-storey building and five academic buildings, 86 classrooms at the same time be able to learn to 3,000 students.
 The institute located assembly and meeting rooms, museum, archive, library (with 250 seats) equipped with multimedia equipment reading rooms, Center for Information Technology, cafe, clinic, grocery and department store.
 Classrooms and laboratories equipped with modern equipment.

 The university has a museum, where the archive is created fund, telling about the oil and gas production, oil and gas development and the national economy of Turkmenistan.

 The building in 2012, recognized as the best building of the CIS according to the International Union of Architects Association of CIS.